neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/open-software-week/index.md

 Learn how to version control your code and collaborate with others using `git` and GitHub.
 This workshop is open to all but is especially recommended for those who are planning to participate in the following day's hackathon.
 :::

+(target-hackday)=
 :::{dropdown} Hackday
 :name: hackday
 :color: primary
 :icon: people
+On **Friday, 15 August** we will run a collaborative hackday.
+This will involve self-organising into small groups and tackling a project of interest hands-on and together, in a fun atmosphere.

-If you've signed up for the Hackday on **Friday, 15 August**, we encourage you to start thinking about potential project ideas.
+If you've signed up for the Hackday, we encourage you to start thinking about potential project ideas.
 You can propose an idea by visiting this [GitHub repository](https://github.com/neuroinformatics-unit/osw25-hackday) and clicking **"New Issue" > "Hackday project idea"**.

 You can browse existing proposals on this [board](https://github.com/orgs/neuroinformatics-unit/projects/19/views/1).